usfomicshub/usfomicshub.github.io/README.md

  </p>

  ## News

+   * **UPDATE 3/13/2020**: The Hub Microbiome Data-Analysis Workshop has been postponed in accordance with USF's coronavirus control-measures.
+We will announce new dates when possible.

    * [USF's One Health Codeathon repository](https://usfonehealthcodeathon2020.github.io/) is now online!
 Check the team-repos for live project-updates during the codeathon.

    * Presentations from our Genomics Forum One Health Codeathon 2020 onboarding-meeting are now available [here](https://github.com/usfomicshub/USFOneHealthCodeathon2020).